S. 339: Nancy Gardner Sewell Medicare Multi-Cancer Early Detection Screening Coverage Act

 Who benefits from S. 339?

-If you are eligible, S. 339 could give you Medicare coverage for a single screening test aimed at detecting multiple cancers before symptoms appear.
+If you are enrolled in Medicare and below that year's age line, S. 339 gives you covered access to a single screening that looks for multiple cancers before symptoms appear.

-Clinicians would have another Medicare-paid screening tool to discuss with patients, while still keeping standard cancer screenings in place.
+Clinicians get another Medicare-paid screening tool to discuss with patients, while standard cancer screenings remain in place alongside it.

-Manufacturers whose tests clear federal review and meet Medicare's standards would get a defined national coverage pathway for this new category of screening.
+Manufacturers whose tests clear FDA review and meet Medicare's standards get a defined national coverage pathway for this new screening category.

 Who is affected by S. 339?

-If you had turned 68 by January 1, 2028, Medicare would not pay for the new screening that year unless the test later receives an A or B recommendation from the federal preventive services panel.
+If you had reached the year's age threshold by January 1 — age 68 in 2028 — Medicare will not pay for the test that year unless it has earned an A or B recommendation from the federal preventive services panel.

-Anyone wanting another covered test within 11 months would generally have to pay out of pocket unless the test has that A or B recommendation.
+Anyone seeking another covered test within 11 months would generally pay out of pocket unless the test carries that A or B recommendation.

 Test makers whose products do not qualify

-Tests that are not cleared or approved by FDA, or that Medicare does not find appropriate for detecting multiple cancers across multiple organs, would not be covered.
+Tests not cleared or approved by the FDA, or that Medicare does not find appropriate for detecting multiple cancers across multiple organs, are not covered.

-Health and Human Services would have to evaluate new tests through Medicare's national coverage determination process and decide whether non-blood tests are comparable enough to qualify.
+Health and Human Services must evaluate each new test through Medicare's national coverage determination process and decide whether non-blood tests are comparable enough to qualify.

 Share this story